Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/associations/v3/content_main-content_txt.md

-# HubSpot CRM API: Associations v3
+# HubSpot CRM API v3: Associations

-This document describes the HubSpot CRM API v3 for managing associations between objects.
-Note that a newer v4 API with enhanced functionality, including association label management, is available.
-Refer to the [v4 Associations API article](link-to-v4-article-here) for more details.
+This document details the HubSpot CRM API v3 endpoints for managing associations between objects.
+Note that a newer v4 API exists with enhanced functionality, including label creation and management.
+Refer to the v4 documentation for those features.

-## Overview
+## Understanding Associations

-Associations in the HubSpot CRM represent relationships between objects and activities.
-The v3 API allows for bulk creation, retrieval, and removal of these associations.
-For a comprehensive understanding of objects, records, properties, and associations APIs, consult the [Understanding the CRM guide](link-to-understanding-crm-guide-here).
-For general CRM database management information, see [how to manage your CRM database](link-to-crm-management-guide-here).
+Associations represent relationships between objects (e.g., Contacts, Companies, Deals) and activities within the HubSpot CRM.
+The v3 API allows bulk creation, retrieval, and removal of these associations.
+Associations are unidirectional; you need separate definitions based on the starting object type (`fromObjectType`).

+Each association is defined by:

+* **`fromObjectType`**: The starting object type.
+* **`toObjectType`**: The ending object type.
+* **`type`**: The type of association (can be unlabeled, default labeled, or custom labeled).
+Custom labeled associations cannot be created or modified via v3.

+## API Endpoints

+All endpoints are under the base URL `/crm/v3/associations`.

-## Association Types
+### 1. Retrieve Association Types

-Associations are defined by object and direction.
-They are unidirectional, meaning the definition varies depending on the starting object type.
-Each endpoint requires a `{fromObjectType}` and `{toObjectType}` specifying the association direction.
+**Endpoint:** `GET /crm/v3/associations/{fromObjectType}/{toObjectType}/types`

+**Description:** Retrieves all defined association types between two specified objects.
+This includes default and custom association labels.

+**Parameters:**

+* `{fromObjectType}`:  The starting object type (e.g., `contacts`, `companies`).
+* `{toObjectType}`: The ending object type (e.g., `companies`, `deals`).

+**Response:**

+A JSON object with a `results` array containing objects, each with:

+* `id`:  A numerical ID representing the association type.
+For default associations, this is consistent across accounts; for custom labels, it's account-specific.
+* `name`: The name of the association type.

 **Example:**

-* To get association types from contacts to companies: `/crm/v3/associations/contacts/companies/types`
-* To get tickets associated with a contact: `/crm/v3/associations/Contacts/Tickets/batch/read` (Contact is `fromObjectType`, Tickets is `toObjectType`)

-Association types include:

-* Unlabeled associations (e.g., contact-to-company)
-* Default labeled associations (e.g., contact-to-primary company)
-* Custom labeled associations (e.g., `Decision maker` contact-to-company)

-While you can use custom association types (labels) with the v3 API, you cannot create or edit them.
-Use the v4 API for label creation, updates, and deletion.

-## API Endpoints

-### Retrieve Association Types

-**Method:** `GET`

-**Endpoint:** `/crm/v3/associations/{fromObjectType}/{toObjectType}/types`

-This endpoint retrieves all defined association types between two objects, including default and custom association labels.
-Each type has an `id` and `name`.
-Default association IDs are consistent across accounts, while custom label IDs are account-specific.

-**Example Response:**
+**Request:** `GET /crm/v3/associations/contacts/companies/types`

+**Response:**

 ```json
 {